Age 7 to 14 Challenge Level:

 However, there are still other possibilities that the number could be, such as $5$, $25$ or even $95$.
 This means that you'd need to do some more divisions to work out which number it is.

-Suppose you are in the situation below, where you have divided by $4$ and found that you are left with a remainder of $1$.
+Suppose you have divided by $4$ and found that you are left with a remainder of $1$.

 At this stage, you know your number is $1$ or $5$ or $9$ or..., so all the possibilities that you get are odd.
 Therefore, we already know that, if you choose to divide by $2$, the remainder will be $1$.

-So, if you did divide by $2$ in this situation you would gain no extra information as to what the hidden number is, so you would score no points.
+So, if you did divide by $2$ in this situation you would gain no extra information as to what the hidden number is.